Time to a hardcore game theory article, with a focus on the gaming side.

 You can download the “deck” here.
 To get started, let’s go over the rules I’ve been toying with.

 The game has two players, a democrat and a republican.
 One starts the game as the Speaker, the other as the Minority Leader.
-Divide the deck in two piles, one with the Speaker cards (10 bills and the Speaker’s bill), the other with the Minority Leader card (questions, filibuster and technical fixes).
+Divide the deck in two piles, one with the Speaker cards (10 bills and the Speaker’s bill), the other with the Minority Leader card (questions, filibuster and drafting mistake).
 Shuffle each pile, and set each within reach of the player.

 The Speaker begins the game drawing the top 4 cards of his pile and the budget card.
 Each legislative card has three elements: